klwalker-sb/LUCinSA/_sources/environment_setup.md

 ```

 (profileIssue)=
-### Sourcing the profile
+### Sourcing the profile (optional; only do if you created a .profile above)
 :::{warning}Your personalized profile may not function correctly due to an irregular issue in the bash_profile.
 :::
 You could fix this everytime you log in by sourcing the profile:
 ```
 source .profile
 ```
-But better to make the adjustment permanant by adding a`.bash_profile` to your home dirrectory (output ->  ~/.bash_profile) with the following language (you can clone this from /jad-cel/cel-sandbox/templates/home_bash_profile.sh):
+But better to make the adjustment permanant by adding a`.bash_profile` to your home directory (output ->  ~/.bash_profile) with the following language (you can clone this from /jad-cel/cel-sandbox/templates/home_bash_profile.sh):
 ```
 # .bash_profile
 # Get the aliases and functions